 In many cases, gender-variant behaviour or feelings disappear as children get older – often as they reach puberty.
-Many will go on to identify as gay or lesbian.

 Children who do continue to feel they are a different gender from the one assigned at birth could develop in different ways.